 Our expert staff at Advanced Hearing Care provides services to those from newborn to over a hundred years old.
 These include basic behavioral tests and sophisticated computerized otoneurological evaluations.
 When appropriate, the latest digital hearing aids may be utilized to help compensate for hearing loss.
-Hearing care services are offered at our office locations in Las Cruces, Alamogordo and Ruidoso.
+Hearing care services are offered at our office in Las Cruces.

 If a hearing loss is suspected, an appointment with one of our certified Audiologists should be made for the purposes of testing and evaluation.

 After the age of 50, a regular hearing test should be considered as important as one’s yearly physical checkup.